Children and Investment Income in header of articles

 Are under age 18 at year’s end or under age 24 at year’s end if a full-time student

-You can report a child's investment income on either your return -- if certain conditions apply -- or on your child's return.
-If your child has earned income or a sale of stock (reported on Form 1099-B), you must file a separate return for your child.
+You can report a child's investment income on either your return or on your child's return.
+If your child has earned income or a sale of stock, you must file a separate return for your child.
 Report sales of stock on Form 1099-B.

 Consider filing a separate return for your child.
 The disadvantages of reporting your child’s income on your return include:

 You might have to pay more tax.
 Adding income to your return could:

 Your adjusted gross income (AGI) might increase, which: